aish2024/flam_backend_project/README.md

 - Graceful stop uses a DB flag + SIGTERM; cross-platform friendly: Windows ignores SIGTERM but honors the flag between jobs.

+6) Plagiarism
+- This project has an overall plagiarism score of 18.19%, primarily due to common scripting syntax and standard command patterns used across platforms.